 - The Seatbelt sign will be cycled once as a turbulence alert in the event of the P.A. system being U/S. - b.
-In the event of an aircraft being dispatched with the PA inoperative the Capt should use the Cabin Interphone to convey all commands to the FA1, this will cover all events including "Evacuate", "Attention!
-Cabin Crew at Stations", "Cabin Crew Resume Duties" etc. - c.
-When the PA is inoperative, the alternative signal for ordering the Cabin Crew and passengers to assume the "brace" position is to switch the seatbelts sign Off and On six or more times.
-If possible this should be done 30 seconds before impact. - d.
-If Cabin Ready CDSS function is unavailable, at a convenient time during the approach the PM should call FA1 on Cabin Interphone to confirm cabin is secure.
+In the event of an aircraft being dispatched with the PA inoperative, the Captain should use the Cabin Interphone to convey all commands to the cabin.
+The crew member who answers the call will then pass the information to the other Cabin Crew.
+This will cover all events including "Evacuate", "Attention!
+Cabin Crew at Stations", "Cabin Crew Resume Duties" etc. - When the PA is inoperative, the alternative signal for ordering the Cabin Crew and C. passengers to assume the "brace" position is to switch the seatbelts sign Off and On six or more times.
+If possible this should be done 30 seconds before impact. - If Cabin Ready CDSS function is unavailable, at a convenient time during the d. approach the PM should call FA1 on Cabin Interphone to confirm cabin is secure.